 And while you’ve probably heard the old saying that time is money, I can’t stress how true that is in a real estate wholesaling business.
 The faster and more efficient you become without compromising quality, the more deals you can convert and the more income you’ll bring in.

 I did all the electrical work on my first property before selling it; now, I don’t do electrical work on my properties at all.
 Instead, I pay an electrician about $50 per hour because I can yield $100 during that same hour working on deals.
 Knowing when it makes sense to find help is one of the most important parts of finding success.

 Hiring people who specialize in certain parts of your real estate business is key to maximizing your time.
 Not sure which jobs to divvy up to others?
 Dan Martell, my mentor, suggests bucketing tasks by labeling them as worth $10, $100, $500, or $5,000.
 Obviously, you want to spend as much time as you can on the $500 and $5,000 activities, which means you’ll need systems and a team to take care of the rest.

 Start by looking at everything you do to close a deal.
-Your list will probably include things like mailing prospects, answering the phone, investigating leads, checking on properties, working with owners, locking in contracts, and checking off other miscellaneous tasks.
+Your list will probably include things like fine-tuning your real estate text message marketing, mailing prospects, answering the phone, investigating leads, checking on properties, working with owners, locking in contracts, and checking off other miscellaneous tasks.
 This alone ends up taking up about a week and a half of time.